"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Like all Enneagram types, Type 2s have their challenges and shadow aspects.
 For Helpers, these include difficulty acknowledging their own needs, a tendency toward people-pleasing that can compromise authenticity, and sometimes using relationships to validate their self-worth.

-Throughout his career, Biden has displayed moments of these Type 2 struggles—perhaps most visibly in his occasional reluctance to stake out controversial positions that might alienate supporters or colleagues.
-His longtime reputation as a consensus-builder and moderate reflects both the strengths of Type 2 bridge-building and the potential limitations of prioritizing harmony over hard stands.
+Throughout his career, Biden displayed moments of these Type 2 struggles—perhaps most visibly in his occasional reluctance to stake out controversial positions that might alienate supporters or colleagues.
+His longtime reputation as a consensus-builder and moderate reflected both the strengths of Type 2 bridge-building and the potential limitations of prioritizing harmony over hard stands.

 As longtime Biden associate Ted Kaufman once observed: